 If you seek to better understand yourself and others you're probably really into personality typing tests.
 Aside from the Myers Briggs Type Indicator, the enneagram is another deep dive into personality typing.
 But, how accurate is the enneagram test?
-"The accuracy of the enneagram types depends to a great deal on how well the user of the model can interpret the elements of the model," the website Enneagram User Guide explained.
+Is it legit?
+"The accuracy of the enneagram types depends to a great deal on how well the user of the model can interpret the elements of the model," the Enneagram User Guide explains.
 "The difficulty in learning the enneagram types doesn't come from a lack of learning resources.
 The difficulty comes from learning how to interpret all the concepts and labels used."

 "The difficulty comes from learning how to interpret all the concepts and labels used.
 For example, the passion of type [seven] is said to be 'gluttony.'
 If I look up 'gluttony' in the dictionary it says something like this: habitual greed or excess in eating," the Enneagram User Guide noted.
 "That is NOT what type [seven] is about.
 The idea of 'passion' and the word 'gluttony' need to be reinterpreted in terms of the enneagram types.
 Often that reinterpretation begins with a statement such as the passion of type [seven] is 'a gluttony of the mind' and then continues.
 There are dozens of words like 'passion' and 'gluttony' that are associated with the types.
 That's a lot of interpretation to learn."